jhavenz/laravel-carbon-helpers/README.md

 $carbonCollection->getFarthestToNow();

+//=> provide the dates to be removed
 $carbonCollection->removeAllByDate(
-    //=> dates to be removed
     CarbonCollection::make(['2020-09-10', '2023-10-08'])
 );

+//=> Removes any datetimes on Jan 10th during the noon hour (different precisions can be used as the 2nd param)
 $carbonCollection->removeAllByDateTime(
-    //=> removes any datetimes on Jan 10th during the noon hour (different precisions can be used in the 2nd param) CarbonCollection::make(['2022-01-10 12:00:00']),
+    CarbonCollection::make(['2022-01-10 12:00:00']),
     'hour'
 );